 On the one longer (25 miles) ride we’ve done with it, when Leon fell asleep he just dangled forwards against the straps, bumping his head off my bum.
 He’s right at the bottom of the weight range, so a larger child might be held in better by the straps, but I can’t really see that it’s possible to tighten them enough to support the dead weight of a sleeping child without being uncomfortable for the awake child.
 It wasn’t unsafe, but it did make for a short nap and a grouchy child.
 Whilst I’d be happy to keep using the Polisport Koolah around town, I’d invest in a reclining seat before going on another long ride.

 Polisport Koolah rear bike seat review – the final verdict

-Overall, the Polisport Koohlah a good basic seat for short trips.
+Overall, the Polisport Koohlah is a good basic seat for short trips.
 Leon enjoys being in it, and I expect to keep using it.

 Where to buy the Polisport Koolah rear bike seat

 The seat comes in 5 different colour combinations, although the one most readily available in the UK is the grey model.

 A note about the differences between the Koolah frame and rack mounted rear bike seats

 If ordering your Koolah rear seat online, please be aware that there are two models of the Koolah – the pannier rack mounted model reviewed here, and a frame/tube fitting model.